Every city has a Fortitude Valley.

-The lighting is the best kind of dingy, like the toolshed in your childhood backyard.
-The facade is full blackout windows.
+The lighting in this punky music den is the best kind of dingy, like the toolshed in your childhood backyard.
+The façade is full blackout windows.
 The tables are pieces of timber attached to black 44 gallon drums, constructed on the day of opening.
 One wall of the bar – which is about the size and shape of a bus – is corrugated iron and local artwork (which is for sale); the other is posters and graffiti of a crumpled beer can with a sword through it.

 As you’ve guessed, KLT is all about the tinnies.
 The rotating list has around 40 cans on it, and it’s as unpretentious as they come.
 It goes from XXXX and VB through pale ales and craft lagers to Berliner weisse, NEIPAs and IIPAs.
 You want a can of your kind of beer?
 No problem.
 You got it.

 There are also three shelves of spirits, with an emphasis on whiskies.
 As the number of whiskies has grown since opening, Ken’s simply built bigger shelves that come out further from the wall.
 No messing around here.